lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 =============================================================

 In this homework, we're going to use OpenAI's API to generate text adventure game components automatically.
-Starting with the [prompting ideas from class](https://laramartin.net/interactive-fiction-class/slides/lecture-04_output.pdf) and [generating descriptions using the Playground](https://laramartin.net/interactive-fiction-class/in_class_activities/openai-playground/room-descriptions.html), we'll show how to finetune models to perform specific tasks, with a focus on our text adventure games from HW1.
+Starting with the [prompting ideas from class](https://laramartin.net/interactive-fiction-class/slides/lecture-04_output.pdf) and [generating descriptions using the Playground](https://laramartin.net/interactive-fiction-class/in_class_activities/openai-playground/room-descriptions.html), we'll show how to finetune models to perform specific tasks.
+In particular, you will generate room descriptions and item properties for text adventure games.

 ## Learning Objectives
 For this assignment, we will check your ability to: